How to properly reference your podcast on listening platforms

 From Android, for example, the “Google Podcasts” application (the counterpart of Apple Podcasts) allows you to find programs in a precise manner.

 Keep in mind, however, that at the beginning of 2020, this same search provided no content in return – proof that Google’s capabilities are increasing. 😉

 The Bing search engine

 Our initial search for “podcast référencement” was unsuccessful.
 Bing displays no dedicated results.
 This format isn’t included in this search engine for the time being.

 As we’ve already mentioned: beyond search engines, music streaming platforms offer more relevant results, including Spotify, Deezer and Apple Podcasts, etc. 💪

 Which metadata should I provide to properly reference my podcast with respect to SEO?

-In order to optimize your podcast so that it’s well positioned on search engines and listening platforms, be sure to provide the metadata (information) for your show and episodes. 🚀
+In order to optimize your podcast so that it’s well positioned on search engines and listening platforms, be sure to provide the podcast metadata (information) for your show and episodes. 🚀

 The title and the permalink